-- Chekhov's Gun: In the first episode of season two, Jon helps a cop by breaking into an S&M club and erasing it's member database before a police raid (said cop is on the member database.)
-In the season finale, a favor from said cop helps Jon solve a case.
+- Chekhov's Gunman: In the first episode of season two, Jonathan helps a cop by breaking into an S&M club and erasing its member database before a police raid (Said cop is on the member database.).
+In the season finale, the same cop returns and helps Jonathan solve a case.

 - Cloud Cuckoolander: Jim Jarmusch, full stop.
 His apartment is completely bare so he can ride laps on his bike in it.

-- Johnís mother really has her head in the clouds
+- Jonathan's mother really has her head in the clouds.

 - Complaining About Rescues They Don't Like: Lewis, when he sprains his ankle and loses his glasses, leading to Jonathan rescuing him from the drug dealers.

 - Cool Old Guy: George wants to be this.
 Desperately.

 - Creator Cameo: The real Jonathan Ames guest stars in the second season as Leah's jealous ex-boyfriend Irwin who stabs Ray with an X-Acto knife.

 - Crouching Moron, Hidden Badass: Jonathan isn't exactly incompetent as a private detective but it’s very hard to see at first.
 Him bribing people also helps.

 - Darker and Edgier: Season 2 has George getting prostate cancer and coping with awful new management at Edition, Jonathan failing as a writer, and Leah leaving Ray.

 - Did Not Get the Girl: Ray does not win Leah back after he cheats on her with Belinda.